MicrosoftDocs/win32/desktop-src/dataxchg/html-clipboard-format.md

 ## Description

-* `CF_HTML` is a text clipboard format, though always using UTF-8 encoding.
+`CF_HTML` is a text clipboard format, though always using UTF-8 encoding.
 Note that the use of UTF-8 here is an exception to the general rule that the Windows API uses UTF-16 for representing text strings, especially human-readable (i.e. localizable) strings.

-* The general layout, or grammar (or syntax?), of the `CF_HTML` clipboard can be described in pseudo-Backus–Naur form like so:
+You can describe the general layout or syntax of the `CF_HTML` clipboard in pseudo-Backus–Naur form like so:

    **NOTE: This grammar is non-normative**